-This course is designed to introduce students to the theories and best practices in relation to the appraisal, acquisition, arrangement and description of archival materials, in textual, non-textual, and cultural formats.
+This course is designed to introduce students to the theories and best practices in relation to the appraisal, acquisition, arrangement and description of archival materials, in textual, nontextual, and cultural formats.
 The course emphasizes the application of international standards in the performance of these core archival functions.
 In addition, the course requires students to identify local, national and international reference sources and their potential users, with emphasis on the peculiarities of Caribbean records.
 Therefore, the course incorporates the intellectual framework necessary to facilitate access and use including placing materials on the web.

-ARCM6003: PRESERVATION OF ARCHIVAL MATERIALS IN TROPICAL ENVIRONMENTS factors in a Preservation Programme.
+ARCM6003: PRESERVATION OF ARCHIVAL MATERIALS IN TROPICAL ENVIRONMENTS

+This course begins by examining the composition of archival materials in their varied formats and identifying those factors -both internal to their physical structures and influenced by external (environmental) elements - which cause them to deteriorate especially under tropical conditions.
+It then offers some solutions to prolonging the life of the materials before outlining the main factors in a Preservation Programme.
 It discusses the options available to rehabilitating damaged/deteriorated materials either by restoring them to their original condition or by reformatting the information in them by microphotography or digitization techniques.
 The vulnerability of tropical countries to natural disasters as well response mechanisms to these disasters is covered in Disaster Planning.
 Using case studies of actual disasters, the difficulties small and economically vulnerable island states experience in coping and recovering from these harrowing events will be discussed.